 Appreciation and Depreciation

 Another often overlooked benefit of real estate is appreciation and depreciation.
-“We get appreciation over time, [although] appreciation is not always instant,” Josh said.
+“We get appreciation over time, [although] appreciation is not always instant,” Jason said.
 “Sometimes we have depreciation, but the nice thing is, in those depreciating markets, typically rents will strengthen because people aren’t leaving the renter pool and entering the buyer pool because they don’t have any urgency to.”

 Depending on your investment market, you can leverage either appreciation or depreciation by adjusting your strategy.
 “We can either be in a capital gain strategy, where we’re banking on appreciation, or we can be in a cash flow strategy, where we’re banking on upward price pressures on our rents.”

 Income property is one of the most, if not the most, tax favored asset class in America.
 Since taxes are the single highest expenses in our lives, this is a very important and attractive benefit.

 Jason broke down tax benefits into three major categories:

 “If our properties are local, or especially non-local, we can deduct a lot of expenses associated with running our real estate business because it is a business just like any other business where we have business expenses.
 Maybe some of our travel expenses, maybe some of our cell phone expense, our internet service expense, software that we would otherwise use anyway in our lives.
 A lot of these things can be expensed off with the properties.”

 “That is really one of the Holy Grails of tax benefits … where we can take and depreciate the property over 27.5 years if it’s a residential property and 39 years if it’s a commercial property.
 Residential has about a 25% faster depreciation schedule, and if we qualify for the depreciation benefit, it’s a non-cash write-off.
 As a non-cash write-off, we don’t have to actually spend money to get a tax benefit.”